redsun498/vanguard-ab-test/README.md

   With this information, we can answer the question that was posed: *Would these changes encourage more clients to complete the process?*

 The answer to that question would that our test did not provide sufficient evidence to conclude that the effect exists.
-Hence, we can say tha the changes did not encourage more clients to complete the process.
+Hence, we can say that the changes did not encourage more clients to complete the process.

 # Contact
 linkedin, github, medium, etc